Countess-of-Chester-Hospital-NHS-FT/Project-Template-R/README.md

 ### Status
 This project is currently work in progress / completed / being maintained / not being maintained

+Unless otherwise specified the CODEOWNER has responsibility for maintaining the code and addressing any security concerns.

 ### About the project
 Short description and purpose / objectives of the project